jmcnamara/rust_xlsxwriter/examples/Readme.md

   axes bounds for chart axes.

 * `doc_chart_axis_set_max_date.rs` - A chart example demonstrating setting
-  a date axis for a chart.
+  the maximum and minimum values for a date axis.

 * `doc_chart_axis_set_minor_gridlines.rs` - A chart example demonstrating
   turning on the minor gridlines for chart axes.